opentech-dev/streamwise/README.md

 process([10, 20, 30, 40, 50, 60]);
 ```

-In this example, two custom Mergers are defined: "`mergeTwo`" and "`mergeThree`". "`mergeTwo`" combines the data entities from two input channels "`OP.1:$resolve`" and "`OP.2:$resolve`" into a single channel "`MRG.1:$resolve`".
-Similarly, "`mergeThree`" combines the data entities from three input channels "`OP.3:$resolve`", "`OP.4:$resolve`", and "`OP.5:$resolve`" into a single channel "`MRG.2:$resolve`".
+In this example, a Merger is defined: "`MergeFilterOutputs`".
+It combines the data entities from two input channels "`"FL.2:$resolve"`" and "`"FL.2:$reject"`" into a single channel "`MRG.3:$resolve`".
 By using Mergers, you can effectively consolidate data from multiple sources and streamline data processing within your StreamWise data pipeline.

 ___